 After a Cone Biopsy

 A cone biopsy is a quick outpatient surgery used to find and treat a problem in the cervix.
-Your doctor may do a cone biopsy if one or more Pap tests and a colposcopy (microscope) exam showed abnormal cells on your cervix.
+Your healthcare provider may do a cone biopsy if one or more Pap tests and a microscope (colposcopy) exam showed abnormal cells on your cervix.
 A cone biopsy takes less than an hour, and you’ll be able to go home the same day.

 After the surgery has been done, you’ll rest in the recovery area until you’re awake and ready to go home.
 An adult friend or family member will need to drive you home.